Plagiarized website. Stolen content. It can happen to you.

 That sounds likes a cheesy PSA, but it’s true.
 Whether you’re a conglomerate, a small business, or a freelance contractor, chances are your content will get ripped off and reused without attribution.
 Content thieves don’t discriminate.
 Without hesitation, they’ll copy content from your site and post it, as is, onto their own.
 Or if they’re a bit more creative (a little less lazy), they may modify the content slightly before posting it, so as to make it look original.
-But it’s still stolen content.
+But it’s still stolen content and a plagiarized website.

 My friend, Meagan Ivory, has been battling with one thief for several months.
 By day, Meagan works as the Engagement Marketing Manager at Perfectly Posh, a direct sales pampering company.
 And by night, she’s a wife, mom, brand ambassador, social media promoter, freelance photographer, and fashion and lifestyle blogger.